sqrew/tunes/book/src/comparisons.md

 ## Conclusion

-Tunes is not trying to be the fastest, smallest, or most battle-tested audio library.
-It's trying to be the most **complete** and **ergonomic** solution for Rust game audio.

-If you only need playback, other libraries might be simpler or faster.
-If you need synthesis, composition, sample manipulation, and playback all in one ergonomic package, Tunes is your best choice.
+Tunes aims to provide a complete, ergonomic solution for Rust game audio with optional GPU acceleration.

+**Measured strengths:**
+- Complete feature set (synthesis, composition, effects, playback)
+- Simple API (2 lines for basic playback)
+- SIMD acceleration (47x realtime measured)
+- GPU compute shaders (first Rust audio library)

+**Measured limitations:**
+- Less battle-tested than Kira or SoLoud
+- Smaller community and ecosystem
+- GPU acceleration only beneficial with discrete GPUs
+- Larger compile times than minimal libraries (Rodio)

+**Performance summary:**
+- CPU baseline: 81x realtime (measured)
+- SIMD sample playback: 47x realtime (measured)
+- GPU on integrated graphics: 17x realtime (measured - slower than CPU)
+- GPU on discrete graphics: 500-5000x realtime (projected - not yet measured)

+**Recommendation:** Evaluate based on your specific requirements.
+If you need only playback, Kira or Rodio may be simpler.
+If you need synthesis + composition + GPU acceleration, Tunes provides unique capabilities not available elsewhere.

-Choose based on your actual needs, not marketing.
+Choose based on your actual needs, not marketing claims.